-The Company and MM entered into an employment agreement with Mr. Bassoul dated as of December 23, 2004.
-The agreement provides, among other things, for Mr. Bassoul to serve as President, Chief Executive Officer, and Chairman of the Board of the Company and of MM for a term ending March 1, 2012.
+The Company and MM entered into an employment agreement with Mr. Bassoul on December 23, 2004.
+The agreement provides, among other things, for Mr. Bassoul to serve as President, Chief Executive Officer, and Chairman of the Board of the Company and of MM for a term ending on March 1, 2012.
 Under the agreement, Mr. Bassoul receives an annual base salary of \$900,000.

-The employment agreement further provides that Mr. Bassoul is eligible to participate in the Company's Management Incentive Compensation Plan.
-Under the terms of such plan, if the Company attains certain pre-established performance goals, Mr. Bassoul shall be entitled to receive (i) a target bonus equal to 100% of his base salary as in effect at the beginning of the fiscal year to which the award relates and (ii) for each year, an additional performance bonus determined on a scale based on the amount by which the Company's earnings before income taxes and depreciation and amortization ("EBITDA") as determined under the plan exceeds the pre-established performance goal.
-The maximum annual bonus that Mr. Bassoul may be eligible to receive under the Management Incentive Compensation Plan is \$3,500,000.
+Mr. Bassoul's employment agreement provides that he is eligible to participate in the Company's Management Incentive Compensation Plan.
+Under the terms of such plan, if the Company attains certain pre-established performance goals, Mr. Bassoul will be entitled to receive (i) an annual target bonus equal to 100% of his base salary as in effect at the beginning of the fiscal year to which the award relates and (ii) for each fiscal year, an additional performance bonus determined on a scale based on the amount by which the Company's earnings before income taxes and depreciation and amortization ("EBITDA") exceeds the pre-established performance goal.
+The maximum annual bonus that Mr. Bassoul may be eligible to receive in any fiscal year under the Management Incentive Compensation Plan is \$3,500,000.

-The employment agreement provides for an aggregate grant, in split-adjusted terms, to Mr. Bassoul of 600,000 shares of restricted stock (the "Restricted Stock") pursuant to the terms of the 1998 Stock Incentive Plan.
-The Restricted Stock was granted in three separate tranches as follows: (i) 200,000 shares of Restricted Stock were granted on December 23, 2004, (ii) 200,000 shares of Restricted Stock were granted on January 5, 2005, and (iii) 200,000 shares of Restricted Stock were granted on May 12, 2005.
-The Restricted Stock is non-transferable and shall be forfeitable subject to the following vesting conditions: 120,000 shares of the Restricted Stock vested on December 31, 2005; 120,000 shares of the Restricted Stock vested on December 31, 2006; 120,000 shares of the Restricted Stock shall vest on December 31, 2008; and 120,000 shares of the Restricted Stock shall vest on December 31, 2009, in each case subject to the continued employment of Mr. Bassoul on such date.
-Mr. Bassoul is entitled to vote and receive declared dividends with respect to all shares of Restricted Stock shares granted to him, irrespective of whether they are vested or not.
-The restricted stock will immediately vest if: (a) Mr. Bassoul terminates his employment because of a material diminution in duties, (b) Mr. Bassoul's employment is terminated other than for cause (as defined in the employment agreement), or (c) Mr. Bassoul terminates his employment within six months following a "change in control" of the Company, as defined in the employment agreement.
+Mr. Bassoul's employment agreement also provides for an aggregate grant, in spilt adjusted terms, to Mr. Bassoul of 600,000 shares of restricted stock, pursuant to the terms of the 1998 Stock Incentive Plan.
+The restricted stock was granted in three separate tranches as follows: (i) 200,000 shares of restricted stock were granted on December 23, 2004, (ii) 200,000 shares of restricted stock were granted on January 5, 2005, and (iii) 200,000 shares of Restricted stock were granted on May 12, 2005.
+The restricted stock is non-transferable and forfeitable prior to the date on which it becomes vested.
+A total of 480,000 shares relative to this grant have become vested and 120,000 shares of the restricted stock will vest on December 31, 2009, subject to Mr. Bassoul's continued employment on that date.
+Mr. Bassoul is entitled to vote and receive declared dividends with respect to all shares of restricted stock shares granted to him, whether vested or unvested.
+The unvested portion of the restricted stock will immediately vest if: (a) Mr. Bassoul terminates his employment because of a material diminution in duties, (b) Mr. Bassoul's employment is terminated other than for "cause" (as defined in the employment agreement), or (c) Mr. Bassoul terminates his employment within six months following a "change in control" (as defined in the employment agreement) of the Company.

-The terms of the employment agreement relating to the termination of Mr. Bassoul's employment are discussed below, under the heading "Potential Payments Upon Termination or Change in Control."
+The terms of the employment agreement relating to the termination of Mr. Bassoul's employment are discussed below, under the heading "Potential Payments Upon Termination or Change in Control".

-Mr. Bassoul's employment agreement also provides for a Company-provided automobile and a nonqualified retirement benefit, which is described in the "Pension Benefits at 2007 Fiscal Year End" section of this Proxy Statement.
+Mr. Bassoul's employment agreement also provides for a Company-provided automobile, which is described in footnote 6 to the "Summary Compensation Table" and a nonqualified retirement benefit, which is described under the heading "Pension Benefits for Fiscal Year 2008".